 Note: There are many Common mistakes and misconceptions about custom menus and the article I linked to clears them all up.

 An Archives Page template is available in some themes and a Links Page template is available in some.
 For details see Archives and Links page templates.

 Regardless of the theme we use, we can embed the Archives shortcode on a Page and include that page in a custom menu and that’s what I’ve done on this blog.
 I read Richard’s Building a post index at WordPress.com with archives shortcode and replaced the manually updated post index I had kept for years with a post index on a page I titled Sitemap.

 Any Page can be designed to display text and/or images in columns, HTML tables or in list format.
 You can use you imagination and come up with an index page that’s eye catching, for example, thumbnail images on pages can be used to create creative index pages.

-This blog now has 759 posts and I’m focused on making them as easy to access as possible.
+This blog now has over 700 posts and I’m focused on making them as easy to access as possible.
 As the content in this blog isn’t graphic in nature I chose a two column text format, without images for my new Basic Blogging page.
 I hope will be as useful to my readers as my Popular Posts pageis.

 - Are you using a responsive width theme?

 - Are you using a custom menu?

 - Have you created any index pages to provide access to older content in your blog?